CerBeer/nodejs2024Q3-service/README.md

 ## Prerequisites

-Since the task specifies:
-- ```Your built image is pushed to DockerHub```

-The created application image is uploaded to DockerHub, the testing script tests it.
-The Postres image was not created, but in accordance with the task recommendations, a special image was taken from DockerHub

 - Git - [Download & Install Git](https://git-scm.com/downloads).
 - Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 - Docker - [Download & Install Docker](https://www.docker.com/products/docker-desktop/).